 Every successful organization needs a strategic plan.
-Planning sessions are a key component, and an experienced facilitator can make or break the process.
+Planning sessions are a key component of developing one, and an experienced facilitator can make or break the process.

 The Right Facilitator – The Key to Every Successful Strategic Planning Session

 A company has to have the right facilitator run each of its strategic planning meetings.
 This person has to be able to get the best ideas out of each participant.
 They also need to guide the participants to formulate a plan to implement the best ideas from the session.

 Avoid These Eight Mistakes

 Mistake 1- The company chooses the wrong facilitator.

 The president of the company should not conduct the session.
-They may have a great business mind.
-However, they may not be skilled in facilitating.
-Many of the meeting participants may be reluctant to share their ideas because of a fear of looking bad to the president.
+They may have a great business mind, but they may not be skilled in facilitating.
+Many of the meeting participants may be reluctant to share their ideas because of the fear of looking bad to the president.

 Likewise, an employee of the company should not be the facilitator.
 The participants in the session may object to the person chosen, or they may feel hurt they weren’t selected.
 They may also be reluctant to cooperate fully and share their ideas.

 The ideal facilitator is someone from outside the company.